jonnyz32/UofTFriends/README.md

-Our app is a platform for University of Toronto students to connect and communicate with other student in their courses or program.
+Our app is a platform for University of Toronto students to connect and communicate with other students in their courses or program.

 How to use:
 The starting page of the app is /signup.
 From this page you will be able to